lbr-stack/pyfri/README.md

 3. Modify `project.toml`: uncomment the line corresponding to your version of FRI.
 4. Install: `$ pip install .`

+## Upgrading/switching between FRI Versions

+If you upgrade your FRI version or want to switch between them, you need to manually remove the `FRI-Client-SDK_Python/build` directory before running `pip install`.

 # Examples

 First, ensure the corresponding Java applications for each example are installed (these were supplied with KUKA Sunrise).